 - In Catalonia, it has been designated by the Catalan Government as a unit of clinical excellence (XUEC) together with the Hospital Clínic of Barcelona, and is part of the Networks of Units of Clinical Excellence (XUEC, in its acronym in Catalan) in immune diseases, both in the area of autoinflammatory diseases and in the area of systemic autoimmune diseases.

 Why SJD Barcelona Children's Hospital?

-Our experience, the size of our team, our research lines and clinical trials, in which our Paediatric Rheumatology Unit participates, allow us to comprehensively meet the needs of our patients and their families.
+Our experience, the size of our team, our research lines and clinical trials, in which our Paediatric Rheumatology Service participates, allow us to comprehensively meet the needs of our patients and their families.

 We lead a specialised care team in which different professionals work together.
 This ensures a coordinated response and minimises the number of hospital visits.

 Our goal is to prepare adolescents to increase their autonomy in self-care and to live with the disease in adult life.